Today, we’re sharing 17 easy gifts to make for Mother’s Day!

 Here’s a look at 17 Easy Gifts You Can Make for Mother’s Day…

 DIY European Farmhouse Cake Stand

-If your mom loves to bake consider making her a DIY European Farmhouse Cake Stand so she can display her signature sweet treats or create seasonal vignettes.
+If your Mom loves to bake, consider making her a DIY European Farmhouse Cake Stand.
+That way, she can display her signature sweet treats or create seasonal vignettes all year!

 House Name Plate

-I suprised my Mom with this personalized house name plate for one of the guest rooms at my childhood home, Loblolly Manor.
+I surprised my Mom with this personalized vintage platter for one of the guest rooms at my childhood home, Loblolly Manor.

-Honestly though, you can this same idea to customize a special anniversary date, a favorite quote or even your word of the year.
+You can use this same idea to customize a special anniversary date, a favorite quote, or even your word of the year.